ut-issl/s2e-documents/Specifications/Environment/Spec_HipparcosCatalogue_en.md

 # Specification for Hipparcos catalogue

 ## 1. Overview
-- A class to read the csv file of Hipparcos catalog and to eneble other classes to use the data
+- A class to read the csv file of Hipparcos catalog and to enable other classes to use the data
 - Specify the max visual magnitude to read in `Environment.ini`
     1. functions
         + `ReadContents`